-The 26th annual International Symposium on Software Reliability Engineering (ISSRE 2015) is focused on innovative techniques and tools for assessing, predicting, and improving the reliability, safety, and security of software products.
+The annual International Symposium on Software Reliability Engineering (ISSRE 2016) is focused on innovative techniques and tools for assessing, predicting, and improving the reliability, safety, and security of software products.
 ISSRE also emphasizes industrial relevance, rigorous empirical studies and experience reports on existing software systems.
-Topics of interest include, but are not limited to:

 While full research manuscripts should explore a specific technology problem and propose a complete solution to it, with extensive experimental results, practical experience reports are expected to provide an in-depth exposition of practitioner experiences and empirical studies.
 On the other hand, WAP papers are expected to present either work currently in progress or less developed but highly innovative ideas related to areas relevant to ISSRE, aiming at inspiring discussion among conference attendees and getting people thinking about open research challenges.

 There will be a best paper award given to a paper in the main research track.
 Full research papers and practical experience reports are eligible for the award.
-Extended versions of selected papers will be invited for potential publication in a special issue of a high-impact international journal (approval pending).
+After the conference, we are planning to publish a special issue of the Journal of Systems and Software.

 Papers must be written in English, and be formatted according to the IEEE Computer Society Format Guidelines.
 Papers that exceed the page limits specified below, or are outside the scope of the symposium, or do not follow the formatting guidelines will be rejected without review.

-Manuscript page lengths (all in double column, IEEE conference style format):
+Manuscript page length (all in double column, IEEE conference style format):

 Click to submit using Easy Chair Submission System

 E-mail: alexander (dot) romanovsky (@) newcastle (dot) ac (dot) uk